Play 3D Pinball Space Cadet In Windows 10, 8, 7 or Vista

-According to a recent blogpost, the reason Microsoft dropped Pinball completely was that they were not able to successfully port it across to 64bit versions of XP.
-However, Vista and later versions of Windows do not appear to suffer from those problems – there appears to be no real reason why the game could not have been included later.
+According to a Microsoft blogpost, the reason they dropped Pinball completely was that they were not able to successfully port it across to 64bit versions of XP.

-For those with fond memories of the game who want to relive past glories, here are 2 methods to get the classic 3D Pinball Space Cadet game running on Windows 7, Vista or Windows 8.
+For those with fond memories of the game or who want to relive past glories, here are 2 methods to get the old 3D Pinball Space Cadet game running on Windows 10, 8, 7 or Vista:

-Now paste this Pinball folder from the flash drive into a suitable location on your Windows 7, Vista or Windows 8 computer.
+Now paste this Pinball folder from the USB flash drive into any suitable location on your Windows 10, 8, 7 or Vista computer.

-Download the installer from the developer here (the first version is smaller and suitable for all users).
-Install the program, accepting the default destination folder of ‘Program Files\Microsoft Games’ to make it easier to find the program afterwards.
+Download the installer from the developer here (the first version is smaller at 1.33MB and suitable for all users).
+Install the program, accepting the default destination folder of ‘Program Files\Microsoft Games\Pinball’ to make it easier to find the program afterwards.

 After installation, run the program from the new desktop shortcut or from the Start button \ All Programs \ Games folder.

-Note: there is no uninstall feature for this copy of the game – to remove it just delete the desktop shortcut and the shortcut in the Games folder (accessed from the Start menu) and the whole of the Pinball folder – within C:\Program Files\Microsoft Games if you accepted the default location during installation.
+Note: there is no uninstall feature – to remove the game just delete the desktop shortcut and the one in the Games folder and the whole of the Pinball folder – within C:\Program Files\Microsoft Games if you accepted the default location during installation.

 The game itself played fine in my testing (including the sounds and music if required) but see the notes on Configuration below.